72β€”These are a few of

 A display of two cereals that contain macadamia nuts and a bottle of macadamia oil

-Meanwhile, back on the Macadamia farm...
+Meanwhile, back on the macadamia farm...

-Instead of being solely macadamia focused, they now include such things as amaranth, buckwheat, cacao nibs, chia sees, coconut, and goji berries in their offerings.
+Instead of being solely macadamia focused, they now include such things as amaranth, buckwheat, cacao nibs, chia seeds, coconut, and goji berries in their offerings.
 They also push coconut yoghurt… like so many other companies before them.

 Note: Is it just me, or is it strange that some of their products are now ‘nut-free’?

-In this blog-post, I’ll just focus on their products that have the macadamia as the hero ingredient.
-Except for one product that is.
-And that’s simply because it tastes yummy and because I can be incredibly shallow at times — given the right set of circumstances (tasty ingredients in this case!)
+In this article, I’ll just focus on their products that have the macadamia as the hero ingredient.
+Except for one product that isn’t!
+And that’s simply because it tastes yummy and because I can be incredibly shallow at times β€” given the right set of circumstances (tasty ingredients in this case!)

-Mad love for Macadamias
+Mad love for macadamias

 My goodness gracious, I do love macadamias.
 (I think I used to be a rich person in a former life…) And in addition to their dark chocolate coated macadamias, I completely adore these two products: